cucumber/aruba/README.md

 You can find our documentation on [Relish](http://www.relishapp.com/cucumber/aruba/docs) as well.
-Unfortunately "Relish" does not like the way we structered our feature tests.
+Unfortunately "Relish" does not like the way we structured our feature tests.
 So this documentation found there may be not complete.

 **Table of Contents**